-- LU-1.1 Engage in a community visioning process for the Beach Center. - LU-1.2 Examine existing zoning regulations to ensure that they are consistent with the community vision for the Beach Center.
+- LU-1.1 Engage in a community visioning process for the Beach Center, focusing on a vision for its public spaces, pedestrian-friendly uses, and commercial redevelopment. - LU-1.2 Examine existing zoning regulations to ensure that they are consistent with the Wetlands Protection Act, floodplains regulations, and the community vision for the Beach Center.